GTreeSoftware/GTree/README.md

 Eigen is a famous template math library which does not need pre compilation. libtiff 4 prebuilt package can be download using VS 2017 NuGet.

+#### Deep learning interface
+Deep learning interface will be added later.
+The target DL framework is Pytorch